 The exclusions of OPD are cosmetic procedures, dental implants, CAD/CAM restorations, bone grafts, expenses incurred outside India, some medications, self-inflicted injuries, and routine preventive check-ups.

+Services of OPD in hospitals are available in almost all government and private hospitals, but consultation fees can vary based on the type of hospital and the doctor’s speciality.
 OPD coverage is beneficial for people who often visit doctors for OPD consultations, need regular diagnostic tests, or have chronic medical conditions that require ongoing medical attention.
 It is ideal for families with young children or elderly members who might often require health care or attention.

 OPD is the initial point of contact for patients requiring healthcare services, permitting them to consult with doctors and specialists without the requirement to be admitted as inpatients.
-The benefits of OPD include convenience, cost-effectiveness, and streamlined process.
+The benefits of OPD in hospitals include convenience, cost-effectiveness, and a streamlined process.
 That is, it offers a convenient way for patients to receive healthcare services, provides OPD less expensive than inpatient care, shows an affordable option for many patients, and ensures faster, quick access to health professionals and diagnostic tests.
 It helps provide high-quality healthcare services to patients who do not need hospitalization or require diagnosis, treatment, and follow-up care.

 Hospitalisation is the most important difference between OPD and daycare treatment.
-While OPD does not require any hospitalisation at all, whereas, day care does not require hospitalisation for less than 24 hours.
+While OPD does not require any hospitalisation at all, day care does not require hospitalisation for less than 24 hours.

 Also Read: